nightlybuilders/digitalocean-centos-docker-traefik/README.md

 After the setup, the CentOS will have:

 - Installed and running [Docker](https://www.docker.com/) including ``docker-compose``
-- [TODO] Installed and running Traefik
+- Installed and running Traefik

 ## Requirements